Rezaavoor/search-dataset/README.md

 Once you have a corpus with pre-computed embeddings and a validated dataset, you can train a **query-only linear embedding adapter** that improves retrieval quality without re-embedding the ~165K-page corpus.

 The adapter applies a learned linear transformation to query embeddings at search time.
 Document embeddings are never changed.
-Following the [Chroma Research methodology](https://research.trychroma.com/embedding-adapters), a low-rank variant (~789K parameters) trained on the generated triplets is the recommended starting point.
+Following the [Chroma Research methodology](https://research.trychroma.com/embedding-adapters), the current best configuration is a `full_rank` adapter (~9.4M parameters) which achieves **+11.3% nDCG@10** over the baseline on held-out test queries.

 ```bash
 python adapter/preprocess.py   # build triplets + cache query embeddings (~$0.10 API cost)
 python adapter/train.py        # train + evaluate; prints baseline vs. adapted comparison table
 ```

 All hyperparameters (architecture, learning rate, margin, split ratios, etc.) are centralised in `adapter/config.py`.
+After each run, `train.py` automatically updates `adapter/leaderboard.json` with the best result per adapter configuration and saves a dedicated checkpoint (`best_full_rank.pt`, `best_low_rank_r256.pt`, etc.) so sweep results are never overwritten.

 **Full documentation:** [`adapter/README.md`](adapter/README.md)